 E. ALL nominees must be classified as Regular or Legacy members.

-F. With the exception, of the first officers, Regular Members shall be a member in good standing of the Air Medical Society for a minimum of six (6) months before they may run for an officer position.
+F. With the exception of the first officers, Regular Members shall be a member in good standing of the Air Medical Society for a minimum of six (6) months before they may run for an officer position.

 G. Election to any office shall require a majority vote.